-T-levels are a new 2 year technical programme aimed at 16-18 year old learners which includes a qualification which may be taught in a classroom, workshop or simulated work environment.
+T-levels are a new two-year technical programme, aimed at 16 to 18-year-old learners, which includes a qualification that can be taught in a classroom, workshop or simulated work environment.

 They have been created to deliver the skills needed to meet the needs of employers and the wider economy, in collaboration with the Department for Education (DfE), the Institute for Apprenticeships (IfA), education providers and employers.

-T levels will be introduced over 3 years.
-The first T Levels will be introduced in September 2020 with full roll-out intended from September 2023.
+T-levels will be introduced over three years.
+The first T-levels will be introduced in September 2020 with full rollout intended from September 2023.

 T-levels will be available in these industries: